NoriginMedia/react-spatial-navigation/README.md

 * **true**

 ##### `throttle`: integer
-Enable to throttle the function fired by the event listener `keydown` and stop it by `keyup`.
+Enable to throttle the function fired by the event listener.

 * **0 (default)**

 ##### `throttleKeypresses`: boolean
-In combination with `throttle` it prevents to stop throttling by `keyup`.
-The flag is useful in case of a fast pressing keys like arrows at a page with a lot of complex elements.
+Prevent canceling of throttled events for individual key presses.
+Works only in combination with `throttle`.
+Useful when there are issues with the performance of handling rapidly firing navigational events.

 * **false (default)**